Nathaniel392/HammerOfTheScotsBayesian/README.md

 CURRENTLY EDWARD CAN WINTER 2 YEARS IN A ROW
 NORSE MOVEMENT DOES NOT WORK
-ENGLAND MOVEMENT TO AND FROM WON'T WORK output options before user input for user ease if scots have nobody in pool, program crashes (winter) attacking reinforcements not working if blocks come from same location (currently categorizing as reinforcements, but it shouldn't do that)
+ENGLAND MOVEMENT TO AND FROM WON'T WORK